'There's No Good Dust': What Happens After Quartz Countertops Leave The Factory

 Natural granite contains silica too, but all of the quartz that goes into engineered stone means that it contains about twice as much.

-Manufacturers such as Cambria say that their slabs of composite stone are completely safe, when cut and polished with the proper precautions.
+Manufacturers such as Cambria say that their slabs of composite stone are completely safe when cut and polished with the proper precautions.

-"There's clear regulation and clear guidance and governance on how to process materials safely to control dust and respiratory inhalation of dust," says Davis.
+"There's clear regulation and clear guidance and governance on how to process materials safely to control dust and respiratory inhalation of dust," Davis says.

 He invited NPR to tour his factory.
-Above the entrance is a sign that says: "through these doors walk the finest countertop makers in the world."
+Above the entrance is a sign that says: "Through these doors walk the finest countertop makers in the world."

-Cambria produces around 30,000 slabs of quartz countertop material every month, says Davis, who adds that the company has also spent millions of dollars on air handling systems to control dust.
+Cambria produces around 30,000 slabs of quartz countertop material every month, says Davis, who adds that the company has also spent millions of dollars on air-handling systems to control dust.

 "There's no good dust.
 Zero," says Davis, who gained an appreciation of safe manufacturing practices while working in his family's dairy business.

 A sign warns of silica at the door to a huge room filled with mechanical mixers.
-There, workers wear respirators, as they combine quartz, pigments, and a binder.
+There, workers wear respirators as they combine quartz, pigments and a binder.
 The mixture gets spread out onto what looks like a giant baking sheet, then goes through a machine that vibrates the material in a vacuum to remove any voids.

 This produces a soft, compressed slab that feels almost like cookie dough.
 It hardens when it gets heated, then cooled and polished.
-The factory is filled with rows of finished slabs in different colors, ready to be sent out to countertop makers.
+The factory is filled with rows of finished slabs in different colors, ready to be sent out to countertop-makers.

 Davis says these slabs go out to thousands of workshops, and he can't follow his product to each one.